 With a first-year head coach and a sophomore quarterback replacing the leading passer in school history, the Rams were under plenty of pressure to prove the new era is in good hands.
 Saturday was Mike Bobo’s and Nick Stevens’ first meaningful chance to show they can be the guys to continue taking CSU football in the direction Jim McElwain and Garrett Grayson had began mapping.

 Both Stevens and Bobo, along with all of the other Rams on both sides of the ball, came through.
 The defense showed that it can thrive under Bobo’s new expectations on the second play of the game with a fumble recovery touchdown.
 Another turnover later on an interception plus 16 tackles for losses made CSU’s defense look up to par.

 And Stevens shined individually, really making full use of what looks to be a receiving core that can live up to its hype.
 By hitting five different targets for touchdowns and throwing for 289 yards, Stevens’ first start as a sophomore looked better on paper than Grayson’s two-touchdown, 173-yard performance against CU in the season opener his sophomore year.
 This is a guy with the potential to blossom into a three-year starting quarterback.

 With what will likely be the realest team the Rams face all season coming to Hughes this Saturday in Minnesota, they have another opportunity to prove they can be a big part of what keeps Fort Collins fun in the fall.

-Collegian Assistant Sports Editor Sam Lounsberry can be reached at firstname.lastname@example.org and on Twitter @samlounz.
+Collegian Assistant Sports Editor Sam Lounsberry can be reached by email at email@example.com and on Twitter @samlounz.